PatientSamurai/InstantRunoffBot/README.md

-﻿# Overview
+# Overview

-InstantRunoffBot is a Discord chat bot that allows you to hold instant runoff elections in your Discord channel.
-All you have to do is list all your candidates, decorate the messages with some reactions so the bot can parse them, have your users react to them with their ordered preferences and then set the bot free.
+InstantRunoffBot is a Discord chat bot that allows you to hold [instant runoff elections](https://en.wikipedia.org/wiki/Instant-runoff_voting) in your Discord channels.
+All you have to do is list all your candidates, decorate the messages with some reactions so the bot can parse them, have your users react to them with their ordered preferences, and then just set the bot free.
 The bot will quickly run an instant runoff election and tell you which candidate wins and also show you its work!

 # Usage

 ## To run an election
-1. Enter some kind of "start" message into your channel.
+1. Enter some kind of "start" message into your channel. e.g. "What movie should we watch next week?"
     - The content of the message isn't important.
     - Add the `:beginner:` reaction (🔰) to mark that it's the start message.
 2. List each of your candidates as separate messages.